Mohamed-js/ror-social-scafold/README.md

-# Raven Social media website
+# ROR Scaffold Social media

 This project is a social mdia website build with Ruby on Rails.